status-im/nimbus-eth2/docs/the_nimbus_book/src/keep-an-eye.md

 The number following it (in the above case represented by `7`) represents the number of workers that are currently active (i.e not sleeping or waiting for a peer).

+> **Note:** If you're running Nimbus as a service, the above status bar won't be visible to you.
+You can use you the RPC calls outlined in the [API page](./api.md) to retrieve similar information.

 ## eth2stats